 credit limit

-What Can You Do If You Aren’t Happy With Your Credit Limit?
+What Can You Do If You Are Not Happy With Your Credit Limit?

-If you aren’t happy with your credit limit, you can ask for it to be increased.
+If you are not happy with your credit limit, you can try to ask for it to be increased.
 In spite of this, it is important to remember that your lender has decided on your credit limit based on a variety of factors and has decided on a limit they think is appropriate for you.

 On occasion, the lender will also alter your credit limit themselves.
-This means that they can increase or decrease the limit, changing the amount which is available to you.
+This means that they can increase or reduce your credit limit, changing the amount which is available for you to use.

 What Happens If You Go Over Your Credit Limit?